 If you want to send videos without losing quality, you’ll need to use a method that won’t compress your file.

-How to send videos to clients without losing quality: 4 methods
+How to send high-quality videos: 4 easy methods

-In this section, we’ll cover four unique ways to send a video without losing quality, each with its own distinct uses and benefits.
+These four options let you send a video without losing quality, each with its own distinct uses and benefits.

 Cloud storage allows you to host the full-resolution, high-quality video yourself and then share it with others via a link.
 This might be useful if you need to share full-quality video files with clients and collaborators who don’t need to download a copy when reviewing the video to give feedback, for example.
 Of course, with editor access, you can still download a copy from cloud storage when you need to.